-4.9 Place of Tenure (Location)
+4.10 Place of Tenure (Location)

-In line with UKRI training grant requirements, students in receipt of MRC LID funding are expected to be resident in the UK for the majority of their studies, and to live within a reasonable travel time of their primary institution.
-The only exceptions to these requirements are to cover periods of absence that are an essential part of study (eg fieldwork, study visits, conference attendance).
+In line with UKRI training grant requirements, students in receipt of MRC LID funding are expected to

+- (a) be resident in the UK for the majority of their studies, and - (b) live within a reasonable travel time of their primary institution.

+Outside of agreed holidays, the only exceptions to these requirements are to cover periods of absence from the UK that are an essential part of study (e.g. fieldwork, study visits, conference attendance).

-4.10 Employment
+4.11 Employment

 Awardees of a full-time MRC LID Studentship are expected to consider their research studies as full-time employment.
-The funding should not be held alongside employment.
+The funding should not be held alongside other full-time employment.

-UKRI allows some limited employment, such as teaching and demonstrating work, where this is compatible with your studies and approved by the supervisor team, and no more than 6 hours per week.
+UKRI allows some limited employment, such as teaching and demonstrating work, where

+- (a) this is compatible with your studies, and

+- (b) approved by the supervisor team, and

+- (c) no more than 6 hours per week.